 Online Rent Payments: Set a Course for Modern Renting

 Large apartment complexes have been offering online rent payment portals for years.
 For small to mid-sized landlords on the other hand, giving tenants the ability to pay rent online has been a luxury feature – too expensive for most and not yet demanded by their tenants.
 But times are changing.
-A recent study showed that 80% of consumers prefer to pay for purchases by debit or credit card.
-And eCommerce is growing by 20% year over year.
+A recent study showed that 84% of consumers consider the option to pay bills by credit card a must-have or nice to have.
+And eCommerce is growing around 15% year over year.
 Demand is growing, and fortunately for landlords, costs are plummeting.
 So, independent landlords, it’s time get your feet wet, dive in, and set sail for the world of online rent collection.

 ACH or Credit Card?